-The Xiagou and Zhonggou Formations, part of the Xinminpu Group in the Yujingzi Basin of Northwest China (Gansu Province), were sampled in 2011 with the goal of placing the Early Cretaceous paleobiology and geology of this region in a global climate and carbon isotope chemostratigraphic framework (e.g., Suarez et al., 2018).
-The Xinminpu Group, approximately Early Cretaceous in northwest China, is composed of four formations (ordered stratigraphically bottom to top): Chijinqiao Formation, Chijinpu Formation, Xiagou Formation, and Zhonggou Formation.
-Outside of the Yujingzi Basin, Xinminpu group strata produce Aptian radiometric dates of 123.0 ± 2.6 to 133.7 ± 1.8 Ma (Li et al., 2013; Kuang et al., 2013).
+The Xiagou and Zhonggou formations, part of the Xinminpu Group in the Yujingzi Basin of northwest China (Gansu Province), were sampled in 2011 with the goal of placing the Early Cretaceous paleobiology and geology of this region in a global climate and carbon isotope chemostratigraphic framework (e.g., Suarez et al., 2018).
+The Xinminpu Group, approximately Early Cretaceous in northwest China, is composed of four formations (ordered stratigraphically bottom to top): Chijinqiao Formation, Chijinpu Formation, Xiagou Formation and Zhonggou Formation.
+Outside of the Yujingzi Basin, Xinminpu Group strata produce Aptian radiometric dates of 123.0 ± 2.6 to 133.7 ± 1.8 Ma (Li et al., 2013; Kuang et al., 2013).
 Additionally, a recent study (Zheng et al., 2021) establishes regional ages through bio- and chronostratigraphy.
-They review available age controls for the lower Cretaceous in northwest China and place the organic carbon isotope records

-95 of Suarez et al. (2018) (i.e., our study sections) within the chronostratigraphic framework of the region.
+They review available age controls for the Lower Cretaceous in northwest China and place the organic carbon isotope records of Suarez et al. (2018) (i.e., our study sections) within the chronostratigraphic framework of the region.
 Zheng et al. (2021) provide additional evidence that our study section spans the "C10" interval at the Aptian-Albian boundary.
-Outcrop sections (Fig. 1) are regionally exposed in the Yujingzi basin at a fossil-rich site informally known as the White Pagoda Site, produced by accommodation of strike-slip motion from Lhasa Block convergence with Asia (Chen and Yang, 1996; Vincent and Allen, 1999).
+Outcrop sections (Fig. 1) are regionally exposed in the Yujingzi Basin at a fossil-rich site informally known as the White Pagoda Site, produced by accommodation of strike-slip motion from Lhasa Block convergence with Asia (Chen and Yang, 1996; Vincent and Allen, 1999).

-Outcrop sections for White Pagoda were numbered and split into three facies by Suarez et al. (2018): 1) the lowermost facies consisting of sections 1, 2, 2A, dominated by sandstones, 2) an overlying facies of alternating gray and variegated mudstones and muddy sandstones consisting of sections 3, 3A-H, and 6, and 3) coarse-grained poorly sorted arkosic sandstones and sandy mudstones (Section 4).
-Here, we utilize sample material from sections (in stratigraphic order) 3, 3A-H, 6, and 4 (see Supplementary Material Fig. S1 for lithostratigraphic details).
-Suarez et al. (2018) observed carbonate nodules, root-traces, charophytes, turtle remains, ostracodes and gastropods within the middle facies (Sections 3, 3A-H, and 6), with root-traces and nodules extending into the uppermost facies (Section 4).
-Section 4 had a higher degree of color-mottling, blocky ped-structures and burrows compared to the underlying facies.
-Facies interpretations for sections 3, 3A-H, 6, and 4 exhibit evidence of subaerial exposure (soils indicated by horizonation, slickensides, root traces and carbonate nodule formation), fluvial deposition (lenticular sands fining up with erosive bases), and lacustrine environments (turtle remains, charophytes, ostracodes, thin limestones, and organic-rich mudstones) (Suarez et al., 2018; Fig. 1).
-For the sections of interest, the presence of cracking, slickensides (mukkara structures) and expansive clays suggests wet/dry periods typical of vertisols
+Outcrop sections for White Pagoda were numbered and split into three facies by Suarez et al. (2018): (1) the lowermost facies consisting of sections 1, 2, 2A, dominated by sandstones, (2) an overlying facies of alternating gray and variegated mudstones and muddy sandstones consisting of sections 3, 3A-H and 6, and (3) coarse-grained poorly sorted arkosic sandstones and sandy mudstones (section 4).
+Here, we utilize sample material from sections (in stratigraphic order) 3, 3A-H, 6 and 4 (see Fig. S1 in the Supplement for lithostratigraphic details).
+Suarez et al. (2018) observed carbonate nodules, root traces, charophytes, turtle remains, ostracods and gastropods within the middle facies (sections 3, 3A-H and 6), with root traces and nodules extending into the uppermost facies (section 4).
+Section 4 had a higher degree of color mottling, blocky ped structures and burrows compared to the underlying facies.
+Facies interpretations for sections sampled for this study indicate fluvio-lacustrine and palustrine environments (i.e., Suarez et al., 2018).
+For example, sections 3, 3A-H, 6 and 4 exhibit evidence of subaerial exposure (soils indicated by horizonation, slickensides, root traces and carbonate nodule formation), fluvial deposition (lenticular sands fining up with erosive bases) and lacustrine environments (turtle remains, charophytes, ostracods, thin limestones and organic-rich mudstones) (Suarez et al., 2018; Fig. 1).
+For the sections of interest, the presence of cracking, slickensides (mukkara structures) and expansive clays suggests wet and dry periods typical of Vertisols (Fig. 1).

-(Fig. 1).

 The organic stable carbon isotope record at White Pagoda was used as a guide to sample carbonate nodules for analysis.
-Specifically, samples were selected to span deposition before during and after carbon isotope excursions of interest, namely the C10 excursion.
-Nodules for analysis were sampled from well below channel sands and surface paleosol horizons in outcrop (i.e., sampled from paleosol B horizons; Tabor and Myers, 2015) to help avoid potential surficial biases on carbonate

-120 (e.g., radiative heating in soil depths <50 cm; Burgener et al., 2019).
-Paleosols from which nodules are sampled are fine grained throughout the section which suggests suitability for clumped isotope-based MAAT interpretation (e.g., Kelson et al., 2020).
+Specifically, samples were selected to span deposition before, during and after carbon isotope excursions of interest, namely the C10 excursion.
+Nodules for analysis were sampled from well below channel sands and surface paleosol horizons in outcrop (i.e., sampled from paleosol B horizons; Tabor and Myers, 2015) to help avoid potential surficial biases on carbonate (e.g., radiative heating in soil depths < 50 cm; Burgener et al., 2019).
+Paleosols from which nodules are sampled are fine grained throughout the section, which suggests suitability for clumped isotope-based MAAT interpretation (e.g., Kelson et al., 2020).